 The male victim had a cut on his nose, his left eye was bruised and his left leg was bleeding, according to court documents.
 The male victim told police he was at his girlfriend's house at 31 Lake St. watching a game when his girlfriend's ex-husband, Allgaier, charged at him and hit him with a shovel.
 The female victim told police Allgaier kicked her in the right ankle.

 The male victim told police he and his girlfriend were at the Lake Street home of her son when Allgaier stormed in, swung a shovel and yelled at the male victim to "get out of my son's house."
 The male victim blocked one of the blows with his arm, which police said had a laceration and bruising.
-He was struck again with the shovel in the leg.

 When questioned by police, none of the other people at the gathering saw the shovel assault, noting they were outside.
 They did tell police Allgaier was at the home and there was a disturbance.